leonpagotto/taskly.chat/.github/instructions/COPILOT.instructions.md

 ---
 ## 12. Working a Task (Agent Behavior)
-1. Ensure file resides in `InProgress/` before modifying code tied to it.
+1. Ensure file resides in `tasks/in-progress/` before modifying code tied to it.
 2. Append progress entries; never delete historical lines.
 3. Keep Implementation Notes additive (delta oriented).
+4. While progressing: immediately mark each satisfied Acceptance Criterion by changing `- [ ]` → `- [x]` (never remove lines; do not reorder).
-4. On completion: check all acceptance boxes; move to `Review/`.
+5. On completion (all criteria `- [x]`): move to `tasks/review/`.
-5. When validated/merged: move to `Done/` + closing log entry.
+6. When validated/merged: move to `tasks/done/` + closing log entry.

+Lowercase Status Enforcement:
+- Header `Status:` value MUST exactly match its parent folder name.
+- If mismatch detected, move file or update header before further edits.

+Acceptance Criteria Hygiene:
+- Each criterion should be testable.
+- Partial progress?
+Do NOT add new unchecked lines mid-task without rationale in Implementation Notes.
+- If new criteria emerge mid-implementation, append them at the end of the list (timestamp rationale in Progress Log) and only then continue.

 ---
 ## 13. Review Gate Criteria